KrisPett/KrisPett/README.md

 - :hammer: I’m currently working as a Full Stack Web Developer in Java and TypeScript.
 - 🌱 I’m currently learning microservices with Spring Cloud and Kubernetes.
 - 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/kristoffer-pettersson3).
 That's the best way.
-I'm using [Gitlab](https://gitlab.com/KQT3) for most of my microservices projects.

 <!--
 **KQT3/KQT3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.